temporalio/proposals/dotnet/sdk-phase-1.md

 * Should we prepare for some kind of .NET sandbox now by changing `DataConverter`'s `IPayloadConverter PayloadConverter` to instead be a `Type PayloadConverterType`? (don't think we want generics there though)
-* Each top-level class/interface is of course its own file.
-Technically the nested classes violate some .NET conventions (https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/nested-types), but those are more general guidelines, and having a top-level file for every one of these things is annoying

 ## Exceptions